Customer Reviews: The Positives and Negatives

 Until the internet gained popularity, it was difficult to accurately research the quality of products.
 Some publications had professional reviewers, but besides that and word of mouth, there wasn’t much to go off of.
 But now, anyone and everyone can be a reviewer.
 That means anyone can accidentally harm businesses they love through online ratings too.
 And not just for deciding which ice cream scoop gets the roundest, most consistent scoop.
 Customers can review businesses too—and what they say can make all the difference.
 This means customer reviews should definitely be a part of your Marketing Strategy

 According to recent data, over 90% of customers people check reviews before making a purchase or deciding which business to use.
 And while scores typically fall on a five-star scale, there’s really only two regions; 1-3 stars are bad, 4-5 are good.
 Fall under 4 stars, and most people start to get nervous and look towards competitors.
 Get under 3, and you’d better be an essential service with no competitors or a franchise of a major corporation that already has brand recognition.
 Yes, they can be that important.

 But as a smaller or local business, you likely won’t get such luxuries.
 Upset or angry customers are also three times more likely to write a review than someone who had a positive experience.
 So, if you have a small business that could greatly benefit from positive reviews, how do you help them come in while reducing the effect of negative experiences?

-Despite your best efforts, there’s always going to be a few customers every once in a while who get upset with you for some reason.
+Despite your best efforts, there’s always going to be someone who gets upset with you for some reason.
 And if they’re emotional and upset, there’s a good chance they’re exaggerating—or even posting for the wrong company with a similar name.
 Responding quickly and offering to make the situation right can mitigate these reviews and might even make the reviewer reconsider updating the rating.